 Each year, Morgan Park Academy begins graduation season by celebrating seniors’ college choices on National College Decision Day on May 1.
-This year, we were joined by investor and entrepreneur Mike Bechtel ’94, who spoke to Upper School students about his college decision, his time in school, and how his MPA experience laid the foundation for future success.
+In 2018, we were joined by investor and entrepreneur Mike Bechtel ’94, who spoke to Upper School students about his college decision, his time in school, and how his MPA experience laid the foundation for future success.

 A transcript of his remarks:

 I’ll tell you, senior year sitting down with the guidance counselor here at the Academy, I felt stuck.

 I really felt stuck, because MPA, doing that thing that MPA does — MPA made me well-rounded.
 Whether you want to or not, you can’t help but come out of Morgan Park Academy being a Renaissance person.
 And I said, listen, I’m good at math and science, but I like reading and writing.
 What do I do?
 And I remember the advice in 1994 — I don’t know if it’s the same today — but at that time, the advice was to start in engineering because it’s easier to fall out of engineering than into it.

 So when I got to college [at the University of Notre Dame], I did one semester of engineering and I wasn’t feeling it.
 That’s just me.
 I had gone from 13-person classes to 300-person classes and I figured, hey, MPA already taught me how to learn; I’ll get a book and I’ll figure out Bernoulli’s principle or something.

 So I went in and changed my major period after my first semester.
 I said you know what?
 Maybe I’ll be an attorney.
 So I picked up a government major and the semester after that I said you know what?
 I don’t think I love this either, because I don’t want to argue for a living.
 So now I’m stuck.